flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

 so use a `StatelessWidget` in Flutter.

-If you want to dynamically change the UI based on data received after making an HTTP call or user interaction, then you have to work with `StatefulWidget` and tell the Flutter framework that the widget’s `State` has been updated,
+If you want to dynamically change the UI based on data received after making an HTTP call or a user interaction, then you have to work with `StatefulWidget` and tell the Flutter framework that the widget’s `State` has been updated,